qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_from_source_qsc_gui_intro.rst

 Build with QSC Launcher (UPDATES IN PROGRESS.
 NOT TO BE TESTED)
 ================================================================

-The following sections provide instructions to configure, download, compile, and flash Qualcomm Linux using the QSC Launcher.
+The following sections explain how to configure, download, compile, and flash Qualcomm Linux using the QSC Launcher.

 .. _host_machine_qsc_Launcher: